mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Same person:** Yeah!
 Maybe.

-**Katagiri Roshi:** So, if you read these koans, it’s very direct words.
-[Real appreciation]; a wonderful expression of explaining the real point.
+**Katagiri Roshi:** So, if you read these koans, it’s very direct words, [...] a wonderful expression explaining the real point.
 In the beginning you don’t understand, but anyway, step by step, continually read and try to understand, [and] really you appreciate this.
 It’s very short words, but it’s really expressing something more than words.
 Behind the words you can see something pure, clean.

 It’s very simple, so all you have to do is just read it, you know?
 That’s enough.
 But it’s pretty hard, because they have kind of technical words, and simple words.
 [Like] Bodhidharma uses – what would you say – “vastness and nothing holy”.
 That’s really short words that explain [very simply]: vastness and nothing holy.
-If I explain, well, a little bit [we] slip off.
-But we have already big heads *he laughs* – [there is] a little bit we have to know around this.
+If I explain it, well, a little bit [we] slip off.
+But we already have big heads *he laughs* – [there is] a little bit we have to know around this.
 We try to guide to come close to the point.

 There is a very interesting story: [...] the abbot of Eiheiji went to the hot spring with his followers after giving a *teisho*.
 You know the Japanese hot springs are *big*, vast out there.
-And they were bathing together, and the followers really appreciated him: “Thank you very much for your *teisho* and lectures, they really moved me,” et cetera – something like that.
+And they were bathing together, and the followers really [expressed appreciation to] him: “Thank you very much for your *teisho* and lectures, they really moved me,” et cetera – something like that.
 And then the Zen teacher says, “All I [that I said] are lies.” *[He laughs.]* So immediately all the followers were very mad at him!
 And then they *splashed* the water. *[Laughter.]*

 That’s interesting. *[Unintelligible]* *[Laughter.]*

 This is very good for us.
 You should remember this one.
 Because we are talking about Buddha’s teaching in terms of, what would you say, profane being, not holy.
 And then, if I say something about some aspect of Buddha’s teaching in an appropriate way, and then you appreciate me, and then sometimes you really admire me [as] some kind of “god” or divinity, and then the priest becomes “holy”.
 You know?
 “I am a good boy.”
 That is very dangerous!
 It’s really dangerous.
 That is called over-infatuation. *[He laughs.]* Even a teacher is over-infatuated by admiration from the people.
 A teacher must be always admired by people, but the teacher must be free from admiration – any fame, et cetera.
 That’s why the Zen teacher says, “I tell a lie.”
 And [they are] immediately mad. *[He laughs.]* That’s pretty good.

-So you can completely free from divinity, or symbol of worship.
+So [he] can completely be free from divinity, or symbol of worship.
 He’s human.
 But simultaneously he is, anyway, Buddha – because without becoming Buddha he cannot teach the Buddha’s teaching, so he is Buddha.
 But on the other hand, he cannot stay with the Buddha – because he knows how profane he is.

 So, same applies to that situation.